 - Employment Records: A subpoena received for employment records should be directed to Human Resources.
-If the employee works on campus it should go to Central Human Resources or if the employee works at UMHS, it should go to Medical Human Resources.
+If the employee works on campus it should go to Central Human Resources or if the employee works at Michigan Medicine, it should go to Medical Human Resources.

 - Medical Records.
-A subpoena for medical records should be sent directly to the Medical Records Department at UMHS.
+A subpoena for medical records should be sent directly to the Medical Records Department at Michigan Medicine.

 - Physician/Doctor Subpoena.
 A subpoena directed to a Physician or a Doctor should be sent to Office of the General Counsel, North Ingalls Building, for handling.

 - Any subpoenas that do not fit in the above categories should be sent to the Office of General Counsel for review and handling.

 - Other requests for information – a person may request his or her own student, employee or patient file, without needing to use a subpoena or other legal mechanism.
 However, without a valid subpoena OR a written authorization from the person to whom the requested file relates (or otherwise as required by Michigan law), U-M will not release private information about another person to an outside third party.

 - If someone requests information from you and you are not sure whether or not it should be given to them, contact one of the specialist records offices (the same as for subpoenas, listed above) or the Office of the General Counsel.